WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

 Results
 *******

-Whether invoking from the yaml files orr running via python directly, the optimization result is the same.
+Whether invoking from the yaml files or running via python directly, the optimization result is the same.
 It should look something like this:

 .. code:: console